 Option 1: Wireless Streaming Using an Apple iPad and the Uplink Feature

 Before you begin: You’ll need a compatible Apple iPad: iPad Air, iPad mini with Retina display, or iPad with Retina display.
 You’ll need to download the Structure app to your iPad from the App Store.
+If you want to enable color scanning, you will also need to download the Structure Sensor Calibrator app.
 Finally, you’ll need to make sure that your iPad and the Mac or PC you use for Skanect are on the same WiFi network.
 For best results, we recommend using a 5Ghz network and a channel with little or no competing network traffic.

 Using Uplink with the Structure Sensor and Skanect:

 - If you want to enable color scanning, launch the Calibrator app on your iPad to calibrate your Structure Sensor with the iPad color camera.
 More instructions on how to use it can be found here.
 This step is only needed the first time, or if you detect that depth/color alignment is getting bad (e.g. after removing/reinserting the bracket several times, or if the bracket moved during transportation).

 - Launch Skanect on your PC or Mac